FullyQualifiedErrorID/twitchbot_3.2_publicDemo/TwitchBot Public Build/README.txt

  -improvments to ui
  -maybe run out of a exe or something
  -!points info
- -a look a multiple accounts
+ -a look at multiple accounts

 I hope you enjoy! :)